michmech/michmech.github.io/falsehoods-about-languages/index.md

     More on the [Dotless I...](https://en.wikipedia.org/wiki/Dotless_I)

     In German, the character `ß` has traditionally only existed in lower-case and, to upper-case it, you had to turn into two capital S: `Viel Spaß` becomes `VIEL SPASS`.
-That's how it has worked for centuries.
+That’s how it has worked for centuries.
 Recently a capitalised version of `ß` has been brought into the world and even accepted into Unicode, but far from everybody likes it.

     More on the [German Capital Letter Eszett...](https://medium.com/@typefacts/the-german-capital-letter-eszett-e0936c1388f8)